denilsonsa/denilsonsa.github.io/dolphinbar_cheatsheet.md

 4. If this is the first time, wait until Windows detects the device and installs its drivers.
 It may take a couple of minutes.

 TODO: Add link here to the product page and to the firmware updater download page.

+TODO: Add link to the Dolphin homepage: https://dolphin-emu.org/